JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/identity_and-access-management/configure-sso-integration.md

 ### IdP-initiated sign-on flow is not supported

 J1 uses Amazon Cognito service to manage authentication, including SSO.
 Cognito currently does _not_ support IdP-initiated sign-on.
 This means you can _not_ click on the app icon in your IdP account (such as JumpCloud, Okta, OneLogin).
-Instead, you must initiate single sign-on by going to your JupiterOne vanity URL or your account login url:
+Instead, you must initiate single sign-on by going to your JupiterOne vanity (custom) URL or your account sign-in URL:

 JupiterOne vanity URL:
 ```text